CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 **Beastshield Coster.** If the characters have retrieved the stolen goods from the Mountainmaw hideout, they may wish to return them to their rightful owner.

-**Stonehill Inn.** If Ulfric Brimward accompanies the party, he recommends heading to this inn to secure lodgings.
+**Stonehill Inn.** If Ulfric Warwinter accompanies the party, he recommends heading to this inn to secure lodgings.
 If the characters are in search of a place to dine and rest, they will find that the Stonehill Inn offers the best available options.

 ## Encounters in Tuntin